Getting Started with Blazor Tabs in Blazor Web App

 Initialize Blazor Tab Content using Template

-property.
-You can give preferred content inside the ContentTemplate
+Tab provides support to render content using ContentTemplate property.
+You can give preferred content inside the ContentTemplate element.

 NOTE

-type to render content.
+ContentTemplateproperty supportsRenderFragmenttype to render content.

-The following code explains how to initialize tab content using ContentTemplate
+The following code explains how to initialize tab content using ContentTemplate.

 <SfTab>